 EasyFundraising makes it really easy to raise funds for a cause.
 All you have to do, once registered, is to remember to visit EasyFundraising.org.uk before you shop online to keep collecting donations for your cause.
 Every time that you are going to make an online purchase, just visit the EasyFundraising site to see if the retailer you are using is part of their scheme – most are!
 Then a percentage of your order value will be donated to the school’s cause via EasyFundraising.

 We have a Supermarket Voucher scheme in place with Tesco, Sainsbury’s and Waitrose/John Lewis.
 It works by buying vouchers in advance to spend with the supermarkets in store (in some cases online too) and our School receives a percentage back of the voucher value as a donation.
-This is run by Rowan Bell (Mum to Maddie in YR6, Emily in YR3 and James in Reception) and once set up you could raise up to £8 for every £100 you spend.
+This is run by Rowan Bell (Mum to Emily and James at the school) and once set up you could raise up to £8 for every £100 you spend.
 A really great way to get involved this year is to save as little as £10 a month in the Christmas Club and receive vouchers just before Christmas.
-You can also get vouchers or a regular basis and even create a standing order to make things simple.
+You can also get vouchers on a regular basis and even create a standing order to make things simple.
 If you would like to know more about how the scheme works please contact a member of the School Association or Rowan Bell directly.

 Match Giving, or Match Funding, is a simple way of maximising your own individual fundraising efforts for our School.
 It is an arrangement between a company and their employee.
 Not all companies offer matched funding, but those that do will pledge a sum of money relating to the amount you raise or donate to a charity.
 Find out if your employer takes part in Match Funding and how they require proof of fundraising – most will accept a letter on headed paper which we can easily provide you with if you speak to a School Association member.

-In week commencing 6th February you will receive a ‘Bag 2 School’ bag in your children’s book bag.
-Please fill it with good quality clothing, shoes, soft toys etc and return to School on the 9th March.
+Twice a year you will receive a ‘Bag 2 School’ bag in your children’s book bag.
+We will publicise the dates in advance.
+Please fill it with good quality clothing, shoes, soft toys etc and return to School on the requested date.
 The School receives a donation based on the weight of the donations.
-Here’s a list of the items you can place in the bags: http://uk.bag2school.com/what-we-collect
+Here’s a list of the items you can place in the bags: https://bag2school.com/what-we-collect

 If you’re buying scooters or accessories from www.micro-scooters.co.uk you can earn money or scooters for the School by entering the code 117424.